scale-it/algo-builder/docs/guide/testing-teal.md

 ## Block Rounds/Height

 In Algorand blockchain, transaction processing is divided into rounds.
 At each round blockchain creates a block with transactions which update the state.
 All transactions in the same block have the same transaction time and block height.
-In Alogrand Builder Runtime, we don't have blocks.
+In Algo Builder Runtime, we don't have blocks.
 All transactions are processed immediately.
 However, we keep the notion of rounds and timestamps because it is needed for transaction and smart contract processing.

 The default Runtime block round is set to `2` and timestamp to `1`.
 Runtime doesn't change the block round or timestamp - it's up to the user to set in when designing a test flow.
 To change the block round and timestamp we need to call `runtime.setRoundAndTimestamp(round, timestamp)`.
 We can retrieve the current block round and timestamp using `runtime.getRound()` and `runtime.getTimestamp()` respectively. <br />